Viv-VanHau/Waste-Classification/MODEL_3_TRASHVLM-HardCases/README.md

 ### Stage 2: XAI Diagnosis (Grad-CAM)

-To understand "Why the model failed," I implemented Gradient-weighted Class Activation Mapping (Grad-CAM)
+To understand "Why the model failed," we implemented Gradient-weighted Class Activation Mapping (Grad-CAM)

 - **Mechanism:** extracted gradients from the last convolutional layer of the MobileNetV2 backbone
 - **Purpose:** By visualizing the "Heatmaps" of misclassified images, I identified whether the model was focusing on the actual object or was distracted by background noise and reflections